mui/material-ui/docs/src/pages/styles/api/api.md

 #### Returns

 `hook`: A hook.
 This hook can be used in a function component.
+The documentation often calls this returned hook `useStyles`.
 It accepts one argument: the properties that will be used for "interpolation" in the style sheet.